Alignment complete relational Hoare logics for some and all: Alignment automata, adequacy, and verification conditions

 \subsection{Relational VCs}

-Consider an alignment automaton $\aprod(A,A',L,R,J)$ where the underlying automata $A$ and $A'$ are obtained from programs by Def.~\ref{def:aut}.
+Consider an alignment automaton $\aprod(A,A',L,R,J)$ where the underlying automata $A$ and $A'$ are obtained from programs by \autoref{def:aut}.
 An annotation of $\aprod(A,A',L,R,J)$ thus maps pairs of control points of $A,A'$ to relations on variable stores.
-Verification conditions are associated with tuples $((n,n'),(m,m'))$, for which take $n:=(n,n')$ and $m:=(m,m')$ in Eqn.~(\ref{eq:VC}).
+Verification conditions are associated with tuples $((n,n'),(m,m'))$ that represent edges in the control flow graph of $\aprod(A,A',L,R,J)$, i.e., VCs are given by (\ref{eq:VC}) instantiated with $n:=(n,n')$ and $m:=(m,m')$.

-For a given pair $((n,n'),(m,m'))$ of alignment automaton control points, the transitions go only via LO, or only via RO, or only via JO in Def.~\ref{def:alignProd}.
-If $n=m$, i.e., control does not change on the left, the transitions must be via RO because the non-stuttering condition for automata (Def.~\ref{def:automaton}) ensures there is no unary transition where control does not change.
+For a given pair $((n,n'),(m,m'))$ of alignment automaton control points, the transitions go only via LO, or only via RO, or only via JO in \autoref{def:alignProd}.
+If $n=m$, i.e., control does not change on the left, the transitions must be via RO because the non-stuttering condition for automata (\autoref{def:automaton}) ensures there is no unary transition where control does not change.
 Similarly, if $n'=m'$ the transitions are via LO.
 If $n\neq m $ and $n'\neq m'$ the transitions only go via JO.

-Fig.~\ref{fig:RVClo} gives the six VCs for transitions that go by the LO condition.
+\autoref{fig:RVClo} gives the six VCs for transitions that go by the LO condition.
 The VCs for RO are symmetric (and omitted).
-There are 36 combinations for JO transitions of an alignment automaton; some of their VCs are in Fig.~\ref{fig:RVCjoShort} (and more in \refAppendix{Fig.~\ref{fig:RVCjo}}).
-Note that, by contrast with Fig.~\ref{fig:VC} and Lemma~\ref{lem:VCprog} we do not eliminate lift (hat) notation in Figs.~\ref{fig:RVClo} and~\ref{fig:RVCjoShort}, because the alignment conditions $L$, $R$, $J$ are sets of states not sets of stores.
+There are 36 combinations for JO transitions of an alignment automaton; some of their VCs are in \autoref{fig:RVCjo}.
+By contrast with \autoref{fig:VC} and \autoref{lem:VCprog} we do not eliminate lift (hat) notation in \autoref{fig:RVClo} and \autoref{fig:RVCjo}, because the alignment conditions $L$, $R$, $J$ are sets of states, not sets of stores.
 We return to this later, using the $pc$ variable to encode the control part of the state.
-In Figs.~\ref{fig:RVClo} and~\ref{fig:RVCjoShort}, the substitution notation is lifted from store relations to state relations and likewise for $\leftF{e}$ and $\rightF{e}$.
+In \autoref{fig:RVClo} and \autoref{fig:RVCjo}, the substitution notation is lifted from store relations to state relations and likewise for $\leftF{e}$ and $\rightF{e}$.

-\begin{restatable}[VCs for program alignment automata]{lemma}{lemVCalign} \upshape Consider programs $c$ and $c'$, with alignment automaton $\aprod(\aut(c,f),\aut(c',f'),L,R,J)$.
+\begin{lem}[VCs for program alignment automata] \upshape Consider programs $c$ and $c'$, with alignment automaton $\aprod(\aut(c,f),\aut(c',f'),L,R,J)$.
 Let $an$ be an annotation.
-For each pair $(n,n'),(m,m')$ of alignment automaton control points, the VC can be expressed as in Fig.~\ref{fig:RVCjoShort}, Fig.~\ref{fig:RVClo}, and in the omitted RO cases that are symmetric to Fig.~\ref{fig:RVClo}. \end{restatable} \jumpto{lemVCalignpage}
+For each pair $(n,n'),(m,m')$ of alignment automaton control points, the VC can be expressed as in \autoref{fig:RVCjo}, \autoref{fig:RVClo}, and in the omitted RO cases that are symmetric to \autoref{fig:RVClo}. \end{lem} \begin{proof} First, for any $(n,n')$ and $(m,m')$ the VC is equivalent to the first line of this calculation:

+From here we proceed by distinguishing the three cases discussed preceeding this lemma in Sec.~\ref{sec:RVC}, depending on whether $n=m$, $n'=m'$, or neither equality holds.